statsig-io/docs/docs/experiments-plus/experimentation/choosing-randomization-unit.md

 **Learn More**

 - Read more about [User-level vs. Device-level experiments](https://blog.statsig.com/user-level-vs-device-level-experiments-with-statsig-338d48a81778) and how these identifiers are used to report the right experiment results.
-- Statsig automatically generates **Device IDs** when you choose to run a device-level experiment.
-See the [Statsig Guide for Device Experiments]() to learn more about how to use device IDs for experiments involving anonymous users.
+- Statsig client SDKs automatically generate **Stable IDs** for your users when you choose to run a device-level experiment.
+See the [Statsig Guide for Device Experiments]() to learn more about how to use stable IDs for experiments involving anonymous users.

 ---